-5.10.2 BUFFERING FOR RESIDENTIAL AND HIGH OCCUPANCY BUILDING UNITS
+5.10.2 BUFFERING BETWEEN RESIDENTIAL AND INUDSTRIAL USES

 - (A) Applicability.
-These standards apply only to applications that include residential uses and, to the extent legally applicable, high occupancy building units.
-Standards regarding Buffer Yard D shall not apply to any lot for which a site specific development plan with vested rights was approved prior to September 14, 2018 so long as such site specific development plan was, or is, valid at the time of issuance of any building permit for the construction or modification of any dwelling unit or high occupancy building unit on such lot. - (B) Purpose.
-The purpose of this Section is to provide standards to separate residential land uses and high occupancy building units from existing industrial uses in order to eliminate or minimize potential nuisances such as dirt, litter, noise, glare of lights and unsightly buildings or parking areas, or to provide spacing to reduce adverse impacts of noise, odor, air pollutants, hazardous materials or site contamination, or danger from fires or explosions. - (C) Buffer standards.
-Buffer yards shall be located on the outer perimeter of a lot or parcel and may be required along all property lines for buffering purposes and shall meet the standards as provided in this Section. - (1) Only those structures used for buffering and/or screening purposes shall be located within a buffer yard.
+These standards apply only to applications that include residential uses proposed to be located in proximity to existing industrial uses.
+Buffering between buildings containing occupiable space and oil and gas facilities is addressed in section 5.10.3. - (B) Purpose.
+The purpose of this Section is to provide standards to separate residential land uses from existing industrial uses in order to eliminate or minimize potential nuisances such as dirt, litter, noise, glare of lights and unsightly buildings or parking areas, or to provide spacing to reduce adverse impacts of noise, odor, air pollutants, hazardous materials or site contamination, or danger from fires or explosions. - (C) Buffer standards.
+Buffer yards shall be located on the outer perimeter of a lot or parcel and may be required along all property lines for buffering purposes and shall meet the standards as provided in this Section.

+Only those structures used for buffering and/or screening purposes shall be located within a buffer yard.
 The buffer yard shall not include any paved area, except for pedestrian sidewalks or paths or vehicular access drives which may intersect the buffer yard at a point which is perpendicular to the buffer yard and which shall be the minimum width necessary to provide vehicular or pedestrian access.
 Fencing and/or walls used for buffer yard purposes shall be solid, with at least seventy-five (75) percent opacity.